Tombstone (film): Plot

-In 1879, members of an outlaw gang known to wear red sashes called the Cowboys, led by "Curly Bill" Brocius, ride into a Mexican town and interrupt a local police officer's wedding.
-They then proceed to massacre the assembled policemen in retribution for killing two of their fellow gang members.
-Shortly before being shot, a local priest warns them that their acts of murder and savagery will be avenged, referring to the biblical Four Horsemen of the Apocalypse.
+In 1879, members of a red sash-wearing outlaw gang called the Cowboys, led by "Curly Bill" Brocius, ride into a Mexican town and interrupt a local police officer's wedding.
+They massacre the assembled policemen in retribution for killing two of their fellow gang members.
+Before being shot, a local priest warns them that their acts of murder and savagery will be avenged, referring to the Four Horsemen of the Apocalypse.

-Wyatt Earp, a retired peace officer with a notable reputation, reunites with his brothers Virgil and Morgan in Tucson, Arizona, where they venture on toward Tombstone to settle down.
-There they encounter Wyatt's long-time friend Doc Holliday, who is seeking relief in the dry climate from his worsening tuberculosis.
-Josephine Marcus and Mr. Fabian are also newly arrived with a traveling theater troupe.
+Wyatt Earp, a retired peace officer with a notable reputation, reunites with his brothers Virgil and Morgan in Tucson, Arizona, where they venture on toward Tombstone to settle down and pursue their fortune.
+There, they encounter Wyatt's longtime friend Doc Holliday, who is seeking relief from his worsening tuberculosis in the dry climate.
+Josephine Marcus and Mr. Fabian arrive shortly after with a traveling theater troupe.
 Meanwhile, Wyatt's common-law wife, Mattie Blaylock, is becoming dependent on laudanum.
-Wyatt and his brothers begin to profit from a stake in a gambling emporium and saloon when they have their first encounter with the Cowboys.
+Wyatt finds himself drawn to Josephine's free-spirited nature.
+The Earp brothers begin profiting from a stake in a gambling emporium and saloon when they have their first hostile encounter with the Cowboys.
+Doc and Curly Bill's second-in-command, the psychotic Johnny Ringo, verbally spar, but are stopped before they can duel.

-As tensions rise, Wyatt is pressured to help rid the town of the Cowboys, though he is no longer a lawman.
+As tensions rise, Wyatt is pressured to help rid Tombstone of the Cowboys, though he refuses, no longer a lawman.
 After a visit to an opium den, Curly Bill begins shooting erratically in the street.
 Marshal Fred White attempts to disarm him, only to be shot dead.
-Wyatt takes Curly Bill into custody, fending off both a mob attempting to lynch the Cowboy and a handful of his brethren seeking to free him.
+Wyatt takes Curly Bill into custody, fending off both a mob attempting to lynch the Cowboy and a handful of his brethren wanting him freed.
 Curly Bill stands trial but is found not guilty due to a lack of witnesses.

-Virgil, unable to tolerate the chaos, becomes the new marshal and imposes a weapons ban within the city limits.
+Virgil, unable to tolerate the lawlessness, becomes the new marshal and imposes a weapons ban within the city limits.
 This leads to a gunfight at the O.K.
-Corral, in which Billy Clanton and the McLaury brothers are killed.
-Virgil and Morgan are wounded, and the allegiance of county sheriff Johnny Behan with the Cowboys is made clear.
+Corral, in which Cowboys Billy Clanton and the McLaury brothers are killed.
+Virgil and Morgan are wounded, and County Sheriff Johnny Behan's allegiance with the Cowboys is made clear.
 In retaliation for the Cowboy deaths, Wyatt's brothers are ambushed; Morgan is killed, while Virgil is left handicapped.
-A despondent Wyatt and his family leave Tombstone and board a train, with Ike Clanton and Frank Stilwell close behind, preparing to ambush them.
-Having been appointed a US Marshal, Wyatt sees that his family leaves safely, and then surprises the assassins.
-He kills Stilwell but he lets Clanton live to carry a message: He has vowed to put an end to the Cowboys.
-Wyatt, Doc, a reformed Cowboy named Sherman McMasters, Texas Jack Vermillion, and Turkey Creek Jack Johnson form a posse to seek revenge.
+A despondent Wyatt and his family leave Tombstone and board a train, with Cowboys Ike Clanton and Frank Stilwell close behind, preparing to ambush them.
+Having been clandestinely appointed a US Marshal, Wyatt sees that his family leaves safely, and then surprises the assassins.
+He kills Stilwell, but he lets Clanton live to carry a message: Wyatt has vowed to put an end to the Cowboys.
+Wyatt, Doc, and reformed Cowboys Sherman McMasters, Texas Jack Vermillion, and Turkey Creek Jack Johnson form a posse to seek revenge.